VisionEval/OSwhitepaper/VEwhitepaper.md

 -	Roles: Users, developers, administrators.
 -	Resources ($) required, and how to obtain them

+The distinction between commercial software projects and non-profit software projects provides a useful comparison for evaluating governance mechanism.
+The Android and Linux operating systems are both open source, but differ in their management of contributions from the community [@Bettenburg2015].

 ## 3. Open source development   <a name = "opensourcedevelopment"></a>